-- 5.3.3.1 An aerodrome operator shall establish and maintain Aerodrome Occurrence Reports for any accident, serious incident, incident, serious injury or any occurrence or event that has a bearing on the safety of aerodrome operations. - 5.3.3.2 Aerodrome Occurrence Reports shall be used by an aerodrome operator to monitor and improve the level of operational safety, including reviews of safety standards required. - 5.3.3.3 The aerodrome operator shall, when required by the Aerodrome and ANS Regulation Division produce and provide information contained in the Aerodrome Occurrence Report relating to any safety occurrence or event.
+- 5.3.3.1 An aerodrome operator shall establish and maintain Aerodrome Occurrence Reports for any accident, serious incident, incident, serious injury or any occurrence or event that has a bearing on the safety of aerodrome operations. - 5.3.3.2 Aerodrome Occurrence Reports shall be used by an aerodrome operator to monitor and improve the level of operational safety, including reviews of safety standards required.

-5.3.4 Aerodrome accident/incident investigations

-- 5.3.4.1 In the event of an accident or serious incident, an aerodrome operator shall carry out its own investigations. - 5.3.4.1A Recommendation In the event of an incident, an aerodrome operator should carry out its own investigations. - 5.3.4.2 Not in use. - 5.3.4.3 The investigator, or team of investigators, shall be technically competent and shall either possess or have access to the background information, so that the facts and events are interpreted accurately.
-The investigations shall be a search to understand how the mishap happened, why it occurred, including organizational contributing factors, and to recommend action to prevent a recurrence, and shall not be intended to apportion blame. - 5.3.4.4 The lesson learnt derived from an aerodrome incident/accident investigation shall be disseminated to staff to provide feedback for safety improvement. - 5.3.4.5 The aerodrome operator shall, when required by the Aerodrome and ANS Regulation Division produce and provide information contained in the aerodrome accident/incident investigation report relating to any such event.
+- 5.3.3.3 The aerodrome operator shall, when required by the Aerodrome and ANS Regulation Division produce and provide information contained in the Aerodrome Occurrence Report relating to any safety occurrence or event. - 5.3.4 Aerodrome accident/incident investigations - 5.3.4.1 In the event of an accident or serious incident, an aerodrome operator shall carry out its own investigations.
+In addition, the aerodrome operator shall, when required by the Aerodrome and ANS Regulation Division, carry out investigations for any other incidents. - 5.3.4.2 Not in use. - 5.3.4.3 The investigator, or team of investigators, shall be technically competent and shall either possess or have access to the background information, so that the facts and events are interpreted accurately.
+The investigations shall be a search to understand how the mishap happened, why it occurred, including organizational contributing factors, and to recommend action to prevent a recurrence, and shall not be intended to apportion blame. - 5.3.4.4 The lesson learnt derived from an aerodrome incident/accident investigation shall be disseminated to staff to provide feedback for safety improvement. - 5.3.4.5 The aerodrome operator shall submit the aerodrome accident/incident investigation report. to the Aerodrome and ANS Regulation Division one month of the occurrence of the aerodrome accident/incident.
+In the event that the full investigation report cannot be completed in one month, an interim report with immediate actions taken to address safety concerns shall be prepared and submitted, and a full report shall be submitted at such time as determined by the Aerodrome and ANS Regulation Division. - 5.3.4.6 Attention is also drawn to paragraph 67 I(a) of the Air Navigation Order that an aerodrome operator shall inspect his aerodrome, as circumstances require, to ensure safety as soon as practicable after any aircraft accident or incident.